wanxinjin/wanxinjin.github.io/_pages/about.md

 The  research of our **[Intelligent Robotics and Interactive Systems (IRIS)](https://asu-iris.github.io/){:target="_blank"}** Lab is focused on

-- **Human-robot alignment:**  We develop innovative methods that enable robots to seamlessly understand and communicate with humans through various physical interactions.
-Our work includes developing adaptive learning algorithms and intuitive control interfaces to enhance  representation alignment between humans and robots.
+- **Human-autonomy alignment:**  We develop certifiable, efficient, and empowering methods to enable robots to align their autonomy with human users through various natural interactions.

-- **Contact-rich manipulation:** We develop advanced physics-based representations and frameworks that enable robots to interact with and manipulate physical objects efficiently and precisely.
-Our goal is to enhance robots’ capabilities in performing complex tasks, such as assembly and sorting, in unstructured environments.
+- **Contact-rich dexterous manipulation:** We develop efficient physics-based representations/modeling, planning/control methods to enable robots to gain dexterity through frequently making or breaking contacts with objects.

-- **Fundamental methods for robot autonomy:** We develop fundamental theories/algorithms for  efficient, safe, and robust robot intelligence, by harnessing the complementary benefits of model-based (control/optimization) and data-driven (machine learning & AI) approaches.
+- **Fundamental computational methods:** We develop fundamental algorithms for  efficient, safe, and robust robot intelligence, by harnessing the complementary benefits of model-based and data-driven approaches.

 <p style="margin-bottom:1.2cm; margin-left: 1.5cm"> </p>